fbeaufume/keybout/README.md

 To build a single deployable fat jar containing the whole application, run `mvnw package -Pfull` from the home folder then use `keybout-backend/target/keybout-backend.jar`.
 Omit `-Pfull` if you prefer to separate the fontend and backend packages.

+The application uses an optional MongoDB database to persist some data, if the `spring.data.mongodb.uri` is defined.